Art Terms and Definitions — R

 Reproduction

-A copy of an original print or fine art piece.
-The reproduction could be in the form of an offset-lithographic print or even reproduced using the same medium as the original.
+A copy or replica of an original fine art piece.
+Reproductions can be created through various methods, such as printing, casting, digital copying, or even reproduced using the same medium as the original.

 RGB